 You can also see a synopsis of all the magazines in our archive on this link: CS ARCHIVE

 Fair winds!
 Dan Houston – Editor

-Peter Willis is our very experienced and knowledgeable sub.
-Peter is known for all his work with the Nancy Blackett Trust, and now lives in Woodbridge in walking distance of the Deben.
+An experienced print journalist and sub editor Peter is known for all his work with the Nancy Blackett Trust, and now lives in Woodbridge in walking distance of the Deben.

 Guy Venables has had a varied career.
 He was a reporter and cartoonist for Classic Boat and has also worked for Private Eye, The Spectator and Punch for 25 years.
 He spent ten years as a stand up comedian and is now writing comedy for Radio 4 and TV.
-He has a passion for cocktails and other peoples’ wine cellars and is the only journalist on our team who has had death threats from ISIS.
+He has a passion for cocktails and other peoples’ wine cellars and is the only CS contributor who has had death threats from ISIS.
 He has been pronounced dead twice.

 Andrew Bray sails his 26ft (8m) fusion classic gaff yawl Maggie May out of Chichester and has become a firm fan of the gaff rig.
 A lifetime sailor, he is well known as the ex-editor of both Yachting Monthly and Yachting World.